Guitar Technique – 60 Essential Scale Patterns

 You’ll now reverse the previous pattern as you play 31, 42, 53, etc. up and down the pentatonic scale.

-As you’ve gathered by this point in the lesson, reversing any scale pattern is a common variation of this technique.
+As you’ve gathered by this point in the lesson, reversing scale patterns is a common variation of this technique.

-When moving forward, and learning new scale patterns, you can always reverse the pattern to double the amount to material derived from that single pattern in your routine.
+When learning new scale patterns, always reverse the pattern to double the amount to material derived from that single pattern.